kiranbakale/AMI-Readme/docs/environment_prep.md

 ### Terraform State

-If using Terraform, one important caveat is preparing its [State](https://www.terraform.io/docs/state/index.html) file.
+When using Terraform, one important caveat is preparing its [State](https://www.terraform.io/docs/state/index.html) file.
 Terraform's State is integral to how it works.
 For every action it will store and update the state with the full environment status each time.
 It then refers to this for subsequent actions to ensure the environment is always exactly as configured.

-To ensure the state is correct for everyone using the toolkit we store it on the environment cloud platform in a specific bucket.
-This needs to be configured manually for each environment once.

-Each project's State bucket is a standard one and will typically follow a simple naming convention, e.g. `<env_short_name>-terraform-state`.
-The name can be anything as desired though as long as it's configured subsequently in the environment's `main.tf` file.

-:information_source:&nbsp; Note that GitLab itself provides a feature where it can store Terraform state, which will be created with the name `<prefix>-terraform-state`.
-The Terraform state bucket then for the environment itself must avoid this name as a result.
+[Terraform has numerous possible backends](https://www.terraform.io/language/settings/backends) where the state can be stored.
+As a general guidance we recommend a remote backend that can be shared between applicable users such as the targeted Cloud Provider's Object Storage or [GitLab's own managed Terraform State backend](https://docs.gitlab.com/ee/user/infrastructure/iac/terraform_state.html).
+Whatever backend is chosen the configuration is set in the same location - the environment's `main.tf` file.

+:information_source:&nbsp; These docs assume the target Cloud Provider's Object Storage is being used.

 ### Static External IP